Annoyed by algae and want to get rid of it for good?

 Common Causes of Blue-Green Algae

-Or old light bulbs which are no longer emitting the correct light for your plants can result in your plants no longer being able to out-compete the BGA.
+Or old light bulbs which are no longer emitting the correct light for your plants can result in your plants no longer being able to outcompete the BGA.

 It’s common for BGA to appear in the wild where there’s low water circulation.
+Poor water circulation in your tank lets BGA gather into piles along the substrate, instead of getting stirred up and sucked into the filter.

 How to Get Rid of Blue-Green Algae

-Try using a syringe to treat problem areas with an Excel treatment, and then manually remove the dead algae.
+• Seachem Excel – use an eyedropper or dosing syringe to treat problem areas with an Excel treatment, and then manually remove the dead algae.

 Blue-Green Algae Eaters

-- None known (if you have any information, please share)
+• None known (if you have any information, please share)

 4. Brown Algae (Diatoms)